tarrie/journal/README.md

 Actually lets just skip chats for now.
 However whatevern we implment needs some sort of real time notification and thats basically the main issue for chats. <br>

 Even the interface is taking hours to write, probably going to cancel the meeting downtown with the bro recruiter.
+- ***CRUD API design*** uses POST for Create and PUT for Update, which has to do with the semantics of these verbs: